mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 3. You will be notified when swapping is complete.

 **Note**.
+Please announce in the ##data-platform-infra-wg Slack channel before deleting any tables in the `backfill_staging_derived` dataset since it may cause issues in the workflow.

+**Note**.
 If your backfill is complex (backfill validation fails for e.g.), it is recommended to talk to someone in Data Engineering or Data SRE (#data-help) to process the backfill via the backfill DAG.